GeoscienceAustralia/PyRate/docs/usage.rst

       --help                          Show this message and exit.

     Commands:
-      converttogeotiff  Convert interferograms to geotiff.
+      conv2tif  Convert interferograms to geotiff.
-      postprocess       Reassemble computed tiles and save as geotiffs. prepifg           Perform multilooking and cropping on geotiffs. process           Time series and linear rate computation.
+      merge       Reassemble computed tiles and save as geotiffs. prepifg           Perform multilooking and cropping on geotiffs. process           Time series and linear rate computation.

 The ``pyrate`` program has four command line options corresponding to different parts of the PyRate workflow:

-1. converttogeotiff
+1. conv2tif
 2. prepifg
 3. process
-4. postprocess
+4. merge

 Below we discuss these options.

-converttogeotiff: Converting input intergerograms
+conv2tif: Converting input intergerograms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before PyRate can process GAMMA or ROI\_PAC intergerograms, they need to be
-converted into geotiff format by the ``converttogeotiff`` command.
+converted into geotiff format by the ``conv2tif`` command.

 ::

-    >> pyrate converttogeotiff --help
+    >> pyrate conv2tif --help
-    Usage: pyrate converttogeotiff -f CONFIG_FILE
+    Usage: pyrate conv2tif -f CONFIG_FILE

       Convert interferograms to geotiff.

     Options:
       --help  Show this message and exit.

-The ``converttogeotiff`` command will determine the input format from the value
+The ``conv2tif`` command will determine the input format from the value
 specified at the *processor:* keyword in the config file (0: ROI\_PAC;
 1: GAMMA)